Agriculture and Nutrition Development Worker

 • Community Health Educator

-Couples with one Community Health Educator and one Agriculture and Nutrition Development Worker will be separated during the 12 weeks of Pre-Service Training and live with separate host families.
-Peace Corps staff will ensure the opportunity to visit with each other periodically; however, couples should be prepared to spend most of the Pre-Service Training time apart.
+Couples with one Agriculture and Nutrition Development Worker and one Community Health Educator will be separated during the 12 weeks of Pre-Service Training.
+Peace Corps staff will ensure the opportunity to visit each other periodically; however, couples should be prepared to spend most of the Pre-Service Training time apart.